scy/sihaya/README.md

 This project supersedes the [_Unexciting_](https://github.com/scy/unexciting) theme only two days after its initial creation.
 This is because after creating _Unexciting_, I found out that creating a VS Code theme is more work that I want to invest.
 Therefore, I had to choose an existing theme and create the terminal palettes based on it.

-Other differences:

-* _Unexciting_ explicitly listed good readability as a requirement, with “blue on black” and “gray on color” as explicit examples of what was supposed to look good.
-  Now, _One Dark Pro's_ blue is bright enough to look good on black, but the default text color (which is color 7 or “foreground” in this theme) doesn't look good on a colored background.
-  To be honest, other colors don't look good on colored backgrounds either (think WeeChat status bar with highlighted channels).
-  My current plan is to configure the CLI software to use better color combinations instead of changing the terminal's theme colors, but I'm not sure yet.
-* _Unexciting_ also explicitly listed ANSI color compatibility as a requirement.
-  This is basically implemented implicitly by choosing matching colors from _One Dark Pro's_ palette.

 ## License